-Altrincham TPU Screened in Generic Options N2 - Increase the capacity of existing foul / combined networks Scheme characteristics / locations in TPU not defined; construction likely within or very close to TPU; operation neutral or positive for WQ W2 - Increase treatment capacity Scheme characteristics not defined; will be at existing wastewater treatment works within TPU; operation neutral or positive for WQ.
-NI - Intelligent network operation Scheme characteristics / locations in TPU not defined; will be within TPU; operation neutral or positive for WQ.
-SWI - Surface water source control measures Scheme characteristics / locations in TPU not defined; will be within TPU; operation neutral or positive for WQ.
+Alsager TPU Screened in Generic Options M2 - Increase treatment capacity Scheme characteristics not defined; will be at existing wastewater treatment works within TPU; operation neutral or positive for WQ.
 European sites and features Dist.
 Screen in n?
-Screening Notes Appropriate Assessment Rostherne Mere Ramsar - Crit.
-I - sites containing representative, rare or unique wetland types 3.1 Ν No hydrological linkages to TPU; - site/features very unlikely to be exposed to construction or operation of options within TPU.
-Mersey Estuary Ramsar - Crit.
+Screening Notes Appropriate Assessment Midland Meres and Mosses Phase 2 Ramsar 2.3 - Crit.
+I - sites containing representative, rare or unique wetland types 2.3 Ν No hydrological linkages to the WTV V; - - Crit.
+2 - supports vulnerable, endangered, or critically endangered features unlikely to be exposed to species or threatened eco. communities effects of options.
+Mersey Estuary Ramsar DS - Crit.
 5 - regularly supports 20,000 or more waterbirds DS Y Downstream receptor There is insufficient information on the options to enable potential effects on - Crit.
 6 - regularly supports 1% of the individuals in a population of this site to be defined or meaningfully assessed at this stage.
-However, the one species/subspecies of waterbirds TPU is located some distance from this site and so the features will not be exposed to environmental changes associated with the options except perhaps via hydrological pathways.
+However, the one species/subspecies of waterbirds WTW is located some distance from this site and so the features will not be exposed to environmental changes associated with the option except perhap via hydrological pathways.
 The options will involve minor and/or unexceptional construction works, and construction effects can clearly be avoided with normal best-practice measures (see Appendix B) at the scheme level; operation should be neutral or positive for catchment WQ; other operational effects would not be expected based on the characteristics of the options and location of this site, and can clearly be avoided through appropriate design.
 There is nothing to suggest that unavoidable adverse effects on this site would result from implementing these options, but assessment of the options must necessarily be undertaken 'down the line'.
-Mersey Estuary SPA - Great crested grebe Podiceps cristatus DS Y Downstream receptor There is insufficient information on the options to enable potential effects on - Common shelduck Tadorna tadorna this site to be defined or meaningfully assessed at this stage.
-However, the - Eurasian wigeon Anas penelope TPU is located some distance from this site and so the features will not be - Eurasian teal Anas crecca exposed to environmental changes associated with the options except - Northern pintail Anas acuta perhaps via hydrological pathways.
-The options will involve minor and/or - Ringed plover Charadrius hiaticula unexceptional construction works, and construction effects can clearly be - European golden plover Pluvialis apricaria avoided with normal best-practice measures (see Appendix B) at the scheme - Grey plover Pluvialis squatarola level; operation should be neutral or positive for catchment WQ; other - Northern lapwing Vanellus vanellus operational effects would not be expected based on the characteristics of the - Eurasian curlew Numenius arquata options and location of this site, and can clearly be avoided through - Common redshank Tringa totanus appropriate design.
+Mersey Estuary SPA DS - Great crested grebe Podiceps cristatus DS Y Downstream receptor There is insufficient information on the options to enable potential effects on - Common shelduck Tadorna tadorna this site to be defined or meaningfully assessed at this stage.
+However, the - Eurasian wigeon Anas penelope WTW is located some distance from this site and so the features will not be - Eurasian teal Anas crecca exposed to environmental changes associated with the options except - Northern pintail Anas acuta perhaps via hydrological pathways.
+The options will involve minor and/or - Ringed plover Charadrius hiaticula unexceptional construction works, and construction effects can clearly be - European golden plover Pluvialis apricaria avoided with normal best-practice measures (see Appendix B) at the scheme - Grey plover Pluvialis squatarola level; operation should be neutral or positive for catchment WQ ; other - Northern lapwing Vanellus vanellus operational effects would not be expected based on the characteristics of the - Eurasian curlew Numenius arquata options and location of this site, and can clearly be avoided through - Common redshank Tringa totanus appropriate design.
 There is nothing to suggest that unavoidable adverse - Black-tailed godwit Limosa limosa islandica effects on this site would result from implementing these options, but - Dunlin Calidris alpina alpina assessment of the options must necessarily be undertaken 'down the line'.